shapeshift/foxfarm/docs/QUICK_START.md

 ## Running locally
 1. Install dependencies by running `yarn`
-2. Start the app locally by runninf `yarn start`
+2. Start the app locally by running `yarn start`